timmalstead/custom_portfolio/notes.md

 //colors of course and see if you can do dynamic favicons
 //nice bright grad as an option, different colors for footer

+//only have theme box dissappear when clicking on gear?

 //how to transition between components mounting?
 //add support for hi def screens too
 //do a version with shallow props instead of context?